Common Foot and Ankle Problems & Treatments

 Skip info and go directly to treatment

-Achilles tendonitis is an inflammation of the tendon from acute overuse.
+Achilles tendinitis is an inflammation of the tendon from acute overuse.
 Achilles tendonosis is a degeneration of the tendon from chronic overuse.
 Increasing blood flow to the tendon is essential to helping to improve in the overall quality of the tendon.

 The Achilles tendon is the largest tendon in the human body.
 It can withstand forces of 1,000 pounds of for or more.
 It is a major accelerator needed when walking and running.
 Because the Achilles is so exposed, the tendon often remains cooler that other tendons.
 This in turn further limits the blood flow and decreases the elasticity of the tendon, setting tendon up for an acute or chronic injury.
 Tightness of the calf and Achilles, other biomechanical factors and poor choices of shoes can contribute to these injuries.